damianhakert/damianhakert.github.io/source/posts/2016-09-06-resolving-merge-conflicts-from-the-gitlab-ui.html.md

 The current implementation, at a high level, works like this:

-1. If a merge request has conflicts, get a list of the [files with conflicts][rugged-conflicts].
+1. If a merge request has conflicts, GitLab gets a list of the [files with conflicts][rugged-conflicts].
-2. For each file,
+2. For each file, it then
-   [generate a merged file with conflict markers][rugged-merge-file].
+   [generates a merged file with conflict markers][rugged-merge-file].
-3. Parse those conflict markers out and present them to the UI as sections: context, our side of the conflict, their side of the conflict, context, etc.
+3. GitLab parses those conflict markers out and present them to the UI as
+   sections: context, our side of the conflict, their side of the conflict, context, etc.
-4. When the UI passes the section IDs back, do the same thing.
-This time, only keep the sections the user selected, along with all context sections.
+4. When the UI passes the section IDs back, we do the same thing.
+This time, GitLab only keeps the sections the user selected, along with all context sections.
-5. Join the resolved lines together to create a resolved file, and [add it to the git index][rugged-add].
+5. GitLab joins the resolved lines together to create a resolved file, and [adds it to the git index][rugged-add].
-6. Write that index as a merge commit to the source branch.
+6. Finally, we write that index as a merge commit to the source branch.

-If the source branch is `new-feature` and the target branch is `master`, then this does basically the same thing as running `git checkout new-feature ; git merge master`.
+If the source branch is `new-feature` and the target branch is `master`, then this does basically the same thing as running `git checkout new-feature` followed by `git merge master`.

 ### Why can't some conflicts be resolved in GitLab?